 A marriage may not take place in New York State between an ancestor and descendant, siblings (full or half blood), an uncle and niece, an uncle and nephew, an aunt and nephew or an aunt and niece, regardless of whether or not these persons are legitimate or illegitimate offspring.

 Searches of Marriage Records for genealogical purposes are also performed by the Town Clerk's office.
 Marriage searches must be for marriages older than 50 years.
-Fee varies depending on requested number of years to be searched.
+Fee varies depending on the requested number of years to be searched.
 Please click here to read more.